YLTsai0609/DataScience101/ml_best_practice_from_google.md

 It's good to have a more detailed description of what the feature is, where it came from, and how it's expected to help.

-# ML Pahse II: Feature Engineering
+# ML Pahse II: Feature Engineering - 1 rules

 # ML Phase III: Slowed Growth, Optimization Refinement, and Complex Models